Average SAT Scores | See How You Stack Against Competing Candidates Any Given Year!

 Working out whether you got a good SAT score is not quite as easy as just looking at the number.
 There are technically three SAT score factors to take into account - the Evidence-Based Reading and Writing (ERW) score, the Math score, and the composite score.
 The composite score is what most colleges and universities are interested in when processing college admissions, assessed in accordance with the average SAT results on a national basis.

 This technically means that what were considered excellent section scores one year could be considered average or even below average the next.
+For that matter, we answered your question - How good is 1100 SAT score?
 The nationally representative sample percentile is used by colleges and universities to measure the performance of applicants - not simply their ‘raw’ score alone.

 What is a Good SAT Score Any Given Year?

 As the national average score among graduate students taking the test varies from one year to the next, so too does the answer to this question.
 Colleges and academic institutions, in general, tailor their admission policies in accordance with the percentage of students getting a specific score or higher that particular year.

 An acceptable Math score or Reading score at any given school could therefore shift from one academic year to the next.
 Hence, the only average SAT score that matters is the average score the year you take the test.

 In total, students taking the test can achieve a maximum test score of 800 in Math and 800 in Evidence-based Reading and Writing.
 This creates a combined top SAT score of 1600, which most test takers don’t come close to reaching.
 1500 on the SAT is is also considered a top result as you can see for yourselves here.

 Instead, 1400 or more is generally considered an excellent sat score for getting into top universities and colleges - only 5% of students managing to hit this kind of total score.
 A sat score of 1200 is considered a good sat score for college entrance at most institutions, whereas 1060 was the overall average sat scores among test takers over the past couple of years.